Haito4/Haito4.github.io/content/docs/projectlog.md

 ![](img/log2/feb/2024-02-16n4.png)

-when the slider value changes, it also checks if the slider is at the minimum value, and if so it makes the variable affecting the sample data a smaller number, effectively muting it.
+when the slider value changes, it also checks if the slider is at the minimum value, and if so it makes the variable affecting the sample data a much smaller number, effectively muting it.

 ----